graiola/wolf_descriptions/README.md

 <img src="https://user-images.githubusercontent.com/4747910/154806597-4985929f-7dc1-4f8f-8aa2-5a6daad717be.png" alt="joint_state_publisher" width="400"/>
 </p>

+## Disclaimer

+Some robots have been tuned better than others, please don't be sad if your favorite robot doesn't work perfectly.
+At the moment, the robots we feel more confident with are:

+- Spot
+- Aliengo

+Feel free to tune and share your parameters with us if you feel they improve the control of a specific robot :)

 ## Legal notes

 `wolf_description_utils` and `sensors_description` are licensed under a license GNU General Public License v3.0.